SorisCoding/Intersect-Projects/README.md

 I do not mind if you use my projects or adapt them into their own thing, just please make sure to credit me and make a clear distinction between my project and yours.

-If you have any suggesting or want to contribute to certain projects, please just ask me on discord (soriscode).
+If you have any suggestions or want to contribute to certain projects, please just ask me on discord (soriscode).
 Just don't expect much since I'm not used to working with other people.

+(dear god this README is long and boring, thanks if you read it all :3)